danielbirman28/FoodRecipesProject/README.md

 | <code class="language-plaintext highlighter-rouge">'ingredients'</code>  | List of ingredients needed |
 | <code class="language-plaintext highlighter-rouge">'n_ingredients'</code>  | Total number of ingredients needed |

-The second dataset is titled <code class="language-plaintext highlighter-rouge">recipe</code> interactions and it has 731,927 rows.
+The second dataset is titled <code class="language-plaintext highlighter-rouge">interactions</code> and it has 731,927 rows.
 Each row contains a rating and a review of someone who tried a specific recipe.
 The dataset has 4 columns and they are designated as such:

 | Column | Description |
 | ----------- | ----------- |